FireworksProject/jfdi/README.md

 CouchDB
 -------
 CouchDB is exposed on port 5985.
+Make sure you have the the keys for CouchDB set in your .jfdi/keys.json file like this:

+	"couchdb": {"admins": {"admin": "some_secret"}}

 Updating Configurations